DjangoGirls/tutorial/django_urls/README.md

 ## Regex

 Do you wonder how Django matches URLs to views?
 Well, this part is tricky.
-Django uses `regex` -- regular expression.
+Django uses `regex` -- regular expressions.
 Regex has a a lot (a lot!) of rules that forms a search pattern.
 It is not so easy to understand so we won't worry about it today and you'll definitely get to know them in the future.
 Today we will only use the ones we need.

 ## Your first Django url!